Commonwealth Partnerships for Antimicrobial Stewardship − phase 1

 Global Health Partnerships (formerly Tropical Health and Education Trust (THET)) and the Commonwealth Pharmacists Association (CPA).

-Uganda, Tanzania, Zambia, Ghana, Sierra Leone, Kenya, Malawi and Nigeria
+Uganda, Tanzania, Zambia, Ghana, Sierra Leone, Kenya, Malawi, Nigeria.

 Objectives